Building Confidence in the Teacher

 We hope that the Lesson Guide above is what you were looking for, and that it will help you in your ESL/EFL teaching career.
 However, if you have not completed your interactive TEFL Course training yet, we recommend that you do your training with TEXT-AND-TALK Academy in Thailand (the Land of Smiles), where the people are friendly, students are respectful and our course trainers are 'people persons' who care about you and will help you with your career in every way.

-For your convenience, here is our full TEFL Course menu to help you enroll for just the right course.
+For your convenience, here is our full TEFL Course menu to help you enroll for just the right course, class and venue.